 Lay Member of Court, Edinburgh Napier University, and Person with Parkinson’s (PwP).

-Parkinson’s disease devastates lives and right now it affects around 10 million worldwide.
+Parkinson’s Disease devastates lives- and right now, it affects around 10 million people worldwide.
 Despite a tremendous research effort, there are no known cures.
 But there is hope!

-We spoke with Stephen Brannan, Chairman of Edinburgh’s branch of Parkinson’s UK and someone who’s been living with Parkinson’s disease for the past ten years, about how it changed his life and what still gives him hope.
+We recently spoke with Stephen Brannan, Chairman of Edinburgh’s branch of Parkinson’s UK and someone who’s been living with Parkinson’s Disease for the past ten years, about how it changed his life and what still gives him hope.

 In my career, I enjoyed 13 years as a Senior Partner of PA Consulting and 12 years as Director of the Royal Bank of Scotland before retiring early.